TerjeOtsa/Group3_Evolutionary-algorithms/README.md

 Task 4: Taxi-v3 Environment
-Task Overview
+Overview
-The Taxi-v3 environment is a grid-based simulation where a taxi agent must:

-Navigate to a passenger’s location.
-Pick up the passenger.
-Drop off the passenger at the destination.
-The goal of the Q-learning agent is to maximize cumulative rewards by learning the best actions for each state in the environment.
-Once trained, the model (Q-table) is saved for future use, allowing the agent’s performance to be tested and evaluated.

-This part of the project includes two Python scripts that implement a Q-learning agent for OpenAI's Taxi-v3 environment:

 Task_4.py: Trains the Q-learning agent. run_trained_agent.py: Demonstrates the trained agent's performance.
-Additionally, Sarsa_compare.py compares the Q-learning (off-policy) agent with a SARSA (on-policy) agent, highlighting the differences in performance.
+Sarsa_compare.py: Compares the Q-learning (off-policy) agent with a SARSA (on-policy) agent, highlighting the differences in performance.

 Dependencies
-Ensure you have Python 3.x installed, along with the following packages:

-gym (part of OpenAI Gym, installable via pip install gym) numpy matplotlib seaborn
+Ensure you have Python 3.x installed, along with the following packages: gym (part of OpenAI Gym, installable via pip install gym) numpy matplotlib seaborn

-Training the Agent and evaluating (Task_4.py:)
+Training the Agent and Evaluating (Task_4.py)
 This script trains a Q-learning agent on the Taxi-v3 environment.
 Parameters
 Learning Rate (alpha): Controls how much the agent updates the Q-values for each state-action pair.
 Set to 0.1.
 Discount Factor (gamma): Determines the importance of future rewards.
 Set to 0.8.